chrisben/imgcache.js/README.md

 * jQuery (any version from 1.6 should do) or Zepto
 * PhoneGap/Cordova (v >= 1.7) *optional*
 * [imagesloaded] (http://desandro.github.com/imagesloaded/) *optional*
+    imagesloaded is useful for caching images after the original remote version has been loaded (as shown in `examples/example2.html`).
+This is the best solution I have found so far to provide easy caching of images within a PhoneGap web app.

 Installation
 ----------